Steven Kwan Player Props: Guardians vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff ranks sixth in MLB with a collective 9.3 strikeouts per nine innings.
+- The 9.2 strikeouts per nine innings compiled by the Astros pitching staff ranks sixth in the league.

-- Astros pitchers combine to rank 17th in baseball in home runs surrendered (126 total, 1.2 per game).
+- Astros pitchers combine to surrender 126 total home runs at a clip of 1.2 per game (to rank 16th in baseball).

-- In his last outing on Wednesday against the Texas Rangers, the right-hander threw seven innings, giving up no earned runs while surrendering five hits.
+- In his last outing on Thursday against the Texas Rangers, the lefty went 3 2/3 innings, allowing six earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.